 The Auto-Installer also now gets and uses the amount of disk space available to

 NDBon each host for deriving reasonable default values for configuration parameters which depend on this value.

-See The NDB Cluster Auto-Installer (NDB 7.5), for more information.
+See The NDB Cluster Auto-Installer (NDB 7.5) (DEPRECATED), for more information.

 NDB Client Programs: Secure connection support in the MySQL NDB Cluster Auto-Installer has been updated or improved in this release as follows:

 Added a mechanism for setting SSH membership on a per-host basis.

 Updated the Paramiko Python module to the most recent available version (2.6.1).